GraphsMatch the functions graphed in Exercises 27–30 with the der... | Channels for Pearson+

 Slopes of Tangent Lines

-Critical points occur where the derivative of a function is zero or undefined, indicating potential local maxima, minima, or points of inflection.
-By analyzing the sign changes of the derivative around these points, one can determine the nature of these critical points, such as whether they are peaks, troughs, or inflection points.
+Critical points occur where the derivative is zero or undefined, indicating potential maxima, minima, or inflection points.
+The sign of the derivative (positive or negative) indicates whether the function is increasing or decreasing.
+Analyzing these aspects helps in identifying the corresponding derivative graph, as changes in sign reflect changes in the function's behavior.

 Recommended video: